 Similarly, whilst OPSS is the national regulator for consumer safety, their role in regulating the sale of unsafe goods on online marketplaces needs to be clearly defined.
-This is particularly because due to the scale of online marketplaces, and the volume of sales local trading standards authorities are not equipped, nor have the capacity, to take proportionate action against online marketplaces.
+This is particularly important because due to the scale of online marketplaces and the volume of sales, local trading standards authorities are do not have the capacity or resources to take proportionate action.